MichaelCurrin/auto-commit-msg/README.md

 ## Comparison with other extensions

-Other extensions usually require some manual input, such as selecting prefix type from a droplist or writing a commit message by hand.
+Other extensions usually require some manual input, such as selecting prefix type from a droplist or writing a commit message by hand along with other form parameters.

 This extension takes _zero_ parameters.
 Just click a button.

+With the explosion of AI tools, you can find alternatives to this extension which use AI - see [AI tools](/docs/other/ai-tools.md)

 ## Sample usage